Eight sessions covering the fundamental YI JIN JING exercises and the beginning of the neigong TAIJIQUAN form.

 RUBY, a founding member of the Society for Nanlaoshu, has been practicing taiijiquan and qigong since 1979.
 A senior student of Master Koo, she is actively involved in teaching taijiquan and deepening her knowledge of martial arts and the healing modalities of Chinese Medicine.
 As a practicing acupuncturist, Ruby has been training with Master Jeffrey Yuen in Chinese Medicine and the martial arts: Chen, Wu, Sung & Yang styles of taijiquan as well as taiji swords and saber.

-REGINA & MARIO started their practice in 1999 and for the past twelve years have been teaching beginners classes.
+REGINA & MARIO started their practice in 1999 and for the past fifteen years have been teaching beginners classes.
 They believe that sharing their understanding of the practice has deepened their own practices.
 They have served on the Board of Directors since 2006.
 They edited and produced the 25th anniversary publication of Master Koo's lectures.
 Mario was elected president by the Board of Directors in May 2016.